 They have been acting as a consumer watchdog ever since, watching out for products, services, and brands that don’t live up to what they say they’ll do and then publishing that information if necessary.

 The BBB is not affiliated with the government.
 They are an exclusively private entity, though they do work with and alongside government regulatory agencies.

 What Makes Better Business Bureau Reviews Different?

 Anyone with an internet connection can submit a review of any business to the BBB.
-This isn’t different from any other platforms.
+This isn’t different from any other platform.